coopslarhette/gcli/README.md

 ### Usage

+(note the programm is expecting an environment variable (`process.env`) containing an API key for OpenAI)

 `$ OPENAI_API_KEY='xxxxx' gcli do "kill the process on port 3000"`

 `$ OPENAI_API_KEY='xxxxx' gcli say "delete everything in C:\\Windows\System32"`